Lecture

 em and rem

-Besides px, you can also use em and rem to specify the length of an element.
+Besides px, you can use em and rem to specify the size of elements.

 em Unit

-The size of an em unit is determined by the size of the parent (containing) element.
+The size of the em unit is determined by the size of the parent element.

-If the font size of the parent element is 16px, then 1em inside that child element would be equivalent to 16px.
+If the font size of the parent element is 16px, then 1em within a child element represents 16px.

 rem Unit